thiagosouza-ciandt/workshop-anthropic-agentic/customer-support-agent/README.md

 | `"tool_use"` | Claude wants to call one or more tools — execute and loop |
 | `"max_tokens"` | Response was cut off — increase `max_tokens` |

+Without the loop, Claude requests a tool but your code never sends the result back, so Claude never composes the final answer.

 ---

 ## 7. Escalate to Human (Human-in-the-Loop)

-When a loan requires human approval, a customer is frustrated, or an exception is requested, the agent transfers the full conversation to a human agent (a **handoff**).
+When a loan requires human approval or a customer demands it, the Coordinator transfers the full conversation to a human agent (a **handoff**).

+### Separation of concerns

+The Coordinator **signals** escalation by capturing `escalation = input` when `escalate_to_human` is called. `route.ts` **executes** the infrastructure side: creating the database record and publishing the SSE event.
+This means changing from SSE to WebSockets, or swapping the database, requires no changes to the Coordinator.

 ### Handoff flow

 ```
-1. Agent detects escalation trigger
+1. Coordinator captures escalation signal
-2. Agent calls escalate_to_human → { customer_id, loan_id?, reason }
-3. route.ts checks for duplicate open handoff (deduplication)
+2. route.ts deduplicates — skips if a waiting handoff already exists for this conversation
+3. route.ts resolves the customer record (by ID, then falls back to name+phone lookup)
 4. POST /handoffs → CorpDB creates record with full conversation context
 5. publish("*", handoff_created) → backoffice receives via SSE instantly
 6. Customer chat enters "handoff mode" — messages go to human, not Claude
-7. Human reads context, types reply → SSE pushes to customer chat
+7. Human reads context, types reply → SSE pushes to customer chat in real time
-8. Human approves/rejects with amount → customer receives decision via SSE
+8. Human approves/rejects → customer receives decision via SSE + suggested next steps
 9. Human clicks "Return to AI" → handoff resolved, customer back to Claude
 ```